 The only thing that you should ever say to a police officer or detective who wants to speak with you about an alleged crime is, "I do not wish to discuss the situation with you.
 Please call R. Scott Magee, Attorney at Law with any questions about my case."

 You have a constitutional right to remain silent in the face of questioning about criminal allegations, and this right may be your most valuable protection against the possibility of conviction.
 Anything you say to law enforcement can be used as evidence against you.

 No matter how friendly they may seem, you should not make the mistake of telling them your side of the story.
 Their job is to solve crimes and to have people convicted, and the reason they want to talk to you is to get you to help them prove their assumption of your guilt to be correct.
 Instead of talking to the police, consult your criminal defense lawyer.

-Contact us for a free consultation so that you can speak with the Round Rock criminal lawyer from our team.
+Contact us for a free consultation so you can speak with the Williamson County criminal lawyer from our team.